msys2/setup-msys2/README.md

       msystem: MSYS
 ```

-Furthermore, the environment variable can be overriden.
+Furthermore, the environment variable can be overridden.
 This is useful when multiple commands need to be executed in different contexts.
 For example, in order to build a PKGBUILD file and then test the installed artifact:

 ```yaml
   - uses: msys2/setup-msys2@v1